 A goal of all design methods is to allow systems to be designed on a higher level than the implementation level.
-The ultimate goal is to allow a very high-level design, that then automatically can be converted into the implementation level.
+Ultimately the goal is to be able to design a system in a textual or graphical way, in such a manner that there will be an automatic compiler from this high-level representation into the implementation level: hardware, software or (often) a combination of both.
+Sometimes such an approach is called model compilation [47].
 This is a fundamental notion in computer science.
 Examples are programming languages, that allow humans to reason about variables or flow-of-control on a much higher level than machine code allows.
 There has also been a lot of research into finding languages to design hardware from a higher level.
 Nowadays it is very common to use a language as VHDL to define hardware.
 There are compilers available to generate netlists (hardware descriptions) from languages like VHDL.
 Although VHDL is probably considered by software engineers to be low-level, it is a major step forward compared to the arcane art of programming cells and gates directly.